Alabama Road Trip with Kids: Printing Presses, Pulleys & Peace (Day 4)

 Start Time: 9:00 AM

-🛑 Stop 1: Alabama Constitution Hall Historic Park
+Stop 1: Alabama Constitution Hall Historic Park and Museum

 Drive from Monte Sano: 18 minutes / 9 miles

-• Step back into 1819, the year Alabama officially became a state
+• Step back into 1819, the year Alabama became a state

-• See a working print shop, cabinetmaker, blacksmith, and candle maker
+• Watch a working print shop, cabinetmaker, blacksmith, and candle maker

 • Learn how newspapers were printed in the 1800s